cod-services/cod/README.md

  - SQLite database
  - Virtual environment support

+### Link Protocol Support:
+ - First-class support for TS6
+ - Partial support for inspircd
+   - Support for inspircd has not been updated to the new link protocol handler functions.
+If you know anything about the inspircd link protocol or have some documentation on it, please let me know.

 ### Modules:
- - Announcing and full RBL lookups of DNSBL hits
+ - Announcing and full RBL lookups of DNSBL hits (on elemental-ircd only)
  - Brainfuck interpreter
  - DNSBL lookups to snoop channel by user or IP address
  - DNS pool displaying (Via Tortoise Labs API)